surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 ![PHP-objects-and-class-attributes](../../../img/php-objects/PHP-objects-and-class-attributes.png)

 As you can see, when you create several objects of the same class, the engine will make every attribute point on the same pointer as the one defined into the class attributes.
-The class stores the attributes, not only its own, static attributes, but also objects ones, for the life of the class : forever for internal classes, request bound lifetime for user classes.
+The class stores the attributes, not only its own static attributes - but also objects ones - for the life of the class : forever for internal classes, request bound lifetime for user classes.
 Creating an object does not involve creating its attributes, thus, that's a fast and memory saver approach.
 Only at the time an object is going to change one of its attribute, the engine will create a new one and affect it, assuming you change the $a attribute on the object Foo #2 :

 ![PHP-objects-cow](../../../img/php-objects/PHP-objects-cow.png)

-So creating an object, is in fact "just" creating a *zend_object* structure, which weight 32 bytes :
+So creating an object, is in fact "just" creating a *zend_object* structure, which weight 32 bytes under LP64...

 	typedef struct _zend_object {
 		zend_class_entry *ce;